neondatabase/website/content/docs/guides/vercel-app.md

 This guide describes how to setup and deploy a Next.js application on Vercel that creates a database branch in Neon for each Preview Deployment.
 Schema changes are managed using Prisma.

 The example application is called NatureSnap.
 It is a simple photo gallery application for viewing nature photos.
-The application only displays photographs.
-The example shows how to modify the application to also display the name of the photographer, demonstrating how you can use Neon integration with Vercel to create a database branch for each preview deployment.
+The application currently displays photographs only.
+The example shows how to modify the application to add the name of the photographer, demonstrating how you can use Neon integration with Vercel to create a database branch for each preview deployment.

-## Prerequsites
+## Prerequisites

 - A Vercel account
 - A GitHub account
 - Prisma

-## Download the example application and install dependencies
+## Clone the example application and install dependencies

 1. Clone the example NatureSnap project.